 First, I found, out of SBN, a trip to San Diego for just $302.
 That is an amazing price.
 I also let readers know they could join me if they wanted to and one did, Chris from Detroit who drove down to join me on the run.

 Our route was simple.
 SBN-DTW-ATL-SAN-DTW-MSP-SBN.
 That, for the price, will give us a bunch of rewards in MQMs and Skymiles but I am getting ahead of myself.
-All of my upgrades had cleared before the trip other than the ATL-SAN leg and all for Chris, a fellow DM but one without the Delta AMEX Reserve card (yet another data point of the value of the card) had not cleared DTW-ATL but did clear at the gate.
+All of my upgrades had cleared before the trip other than the ATL-SAN leg and all for Chris, a fellow DM but one without the Delta AMEX Reserve card (learn how to apply) (yet another data point of the value of the card) had not cleared DTW-ATL but did clear at the gate.
 Detroit was a quick connection.
 On the next flight, in 1B, I find another reader (you all are everywhere) but we had little time to chat as he had to catch his next flight.
 Next time!

 In Atlanta Chris & I first went to the “F” club as I was under the impression the new snack and massage goodies would be there.
 They were not so we went over to the A17 club to try it out.
 Garrets popcorn, nummy, and 10 minute massages free was nice.
 You can sign up again and again if you have time.
 The reps are up from XpressSpa and run 2-7pm.
 There were also two reps compared to one in DTW last visit through.
 I really like this and when you compare the cost of even a 10 minute chair massage you can begin to justify the higher price for a visit to the club for your +1.
 Without this, and the other perks, not worth the upcharge.